docker/docs/datacenter/dtr/2.3/guides/admin/install/index.md

 ---
+title: Install Docker Trusted Registry
 description: Learn how to install Docker Trusted Registry for production.
-keywords: docker, dtr, registry, install
+keywords: dtr, registry, install
-title: Install Docker Trusted Registry
 ---

 Docker Trusted Registry (DTR) is a containerized application that runs on a